[Mr. Grey asks Lee why she cuts herself]

 Lee: I...
 That's a way to put it.

-E. Edward Grey: Look, we can't do this 24 hours a day, seven days a week.
+E. Edward Grey: We can't do this 24 hours a day, seven days a week.

 Lee: Why not?

-Lee: In one way or another I've always suffered.
-I didn't know why exactly.
+Lee: [narrating] In one way or another, I've always suffered.
+I didn't know why, exactly.
 But I do know that I'm not so scared of suffering now.
-I feel more than I've ever felt and I've found someone to feel with.
-To play with.
-To love in a way that feels right for me.
-I hope he knows that I can see that he suffers too.
+I feel more than I've ever felt, and I've found someone to feel with, to play with, to love, in a way that feels right for me.
+I hope he knows that I can see that he suffers, too.
 And that I want to love him.

-Lee: Each cut, each scar, each burn, a different mood or time.
-I told him what the first one was, told him where the second one came from.
+Lee: [narrating] Each cut, each scar, each burn, a different mood or time.
+I told him what the first one was.
+I told him where the second one came from.
 I remembered them all.
-And for the first time in my life I felt beautiful.
+And for the first time in my life, I felt beautiful.
 Finally part of the earth.
-I touched the soil and he loved me back.
+I touched the soil, and he loved me back.